Somerset

 Residential development activity is lower than average in Somerset according to AreaSearch's national comparison of local real estate markets

-Somerset has received approximately 12 dwelling approvals per year over the past five financial years, totalling 60 homes.
-As of FY-26, 3 dwellings have been approved so far.
-Each dwelling built in Somerset between FY-21 and FY-25 has led to an average of 2.7 new residents annually, reflecting strong demand that supports property values.
-The average construction cost value of new homes is $294,000.
+Somerset has received around 12 dwelling approvals per year over the past five financial years, totaling 60 homes.
+In FY-26 to date, there have been 3 approvals.
+Each dwelling built in Somerset between FY-21 and FY-25 resulted in an average of 2.7 new residents annually, reflecting strong demand that supports property values.
+The average construction cost value for these dwellings was $294,000.

-In FY-26, commercial approvals totalling $554,000 have been registered, indicating the area's residential nature.
-Compared to the Rest of Tas., Somerset has around three-quarters the rate of new dwelling approvals per person and ranks in the 34th percentile nationally, suggesting limited housing choices for buyers and supporting demand for existing dwellings.
-This is below the national average, likely due to the area's maturity and possible planning constraints.
-All new construction in Somerset consists of detached dwellings, maintaining its traditional low-density character with a focus on family homes.
+This financial year, $554,000 in commercial approvals have been registered, indicating the area's residential nature.
+Compared to the Rest of Tas., Somerset has about three-quarters the rate of new dwelling approvals per person and ranks at the 34th percentile nationally, suggesting more limited housing choices for buyers and supporting demand for existing dwellings.
+This is below the national average, reflecting the area's maturity and possible planning constraints.
+All new construction in Somerset has been detached dwellings, maintaining its traditional low-density character with a focus on family homes appealing to those seeking space.

-The estimated population per dwelling approval is 473 people, reflecting its quiet development environment.
-With stable or declining population forecasts, Somerset may experience less housing pressure, creating favourable conditions for buyers.
+The estimated population per dwelling approval is 473 people, indicating a quiet development environment.
+Given stable or declining population forecasts, Somerset may experience less housing pressure, creating favorable conditions for buyers.

 Frequently Asked Questions - Development